RickStrahl/BlogPosts/2024-10/Using-Sql-Server-on-Windows-ARM/UsingSqlServerOnWindowsArm.md

 docker run --cap-add SYS_PTRACE -e 'ACCEPT_EULA=1' -e 'MSSQL_SA_PASSWORD=superseekrit1' -p 1433:1433 --name azuresqledge -d mcr.microsoft.com/azure-sql-edge
 ```

+No idea how to debug the TCP/IP port issue, so I gave up.
+I suspect the issue is the same as I found with LocalDb and the custom installers, which is that installation on ARM apparently doesn't work with TCP/IP.
+It probably would work using Named Pipe ports, but again I didn't want to spend time on how to get that configured.

-No idea how to debug that, so I gave up. *(if you have any ideas leave comment, please)*
+*(if you have any ideas on making the SQL Server Docker Images works please leave comment)*

 ## What works: LocalDb - v16 (or latest version!)
 After a lot of digging and some help from an X discussion I managed to get LocalDb to work locally.
 LocalDb is a minimal, non-service version of SQL Server that can be started from the Terminal.
 It also installs with Visual Studio if you install ASP.NET payloads.